mzhang28/blog/content/posts/2021-10-31-e2e-encryption-useless-without-client-freedom.md

 > Otherwise, I'll start the story all the way back to how computers talk to
 > each other.

-a game of telephone in a noisy room
+A game of telephone in a noisy room
 ---

 Computer networks essentially operate like a bunch of people yelling at each